CHICAGO (WLS) -- A Chicago police sergeant was honored Tuesday for stopping a man he saw punch a 91-year-old man in the face in Chinatown.

 Wong's relatives said he hit his head on the ground and has bleeding around his brain as well as a broken collarbone.
 They said at the time of the attack, Wong was on his way home after having lunch with his son.

 "My grandfather wasn't a threat to anybody in the community.
 He's 91.
 He enjoyed taking walks in the community," Wong's grandson, Jeremi Yu, previously told ABC7 Eyewitness News.

 Wong was treated in intensive care at Northwestern Memorial Hospital.
 He was eventually moved out of the ICU, but he is still undergoing physical therapy and remains on a feeding tube.

 Bazarek said Taylor had been acting strangely leading up to the sucker punch.

-"Going from gibberish to unintelligible comments, talking at the sky, talking at the sidewalk, and frightening people," the sergeant said.
+"Going from gibberish to unintelligible comments, talking at the sky, talking at the sidewalk, and frightening people," Bazarek said in September.

 Upon arrival at the Chicago police lockup, Taylor spat on a government official through the bars of his cell and then smeared feces on the door and walls of his cell.
-He has been held for psychiatric reasons in the past as well.
+He was placed on a psychiatric hold at Mt.
+Sinai Hospital.
+Authorities said he has been held for psychiatric reasons in the past as well.